openturns/openturns/paper/paper.md

 kernels (e.g., exponential, Matérn, and squared exponential).

 The library provides extensive data analysis capabilities.
-Dependency indicators can be computed (Pearson and Spearman correlations).
+Dependency indicators can be computed (e.g., Pearson and Spearman correlations).
 Inference of parametric and non-parametric univariate or multivariate probabilistic models, including copula models, can be performed, along with several statistical tests to validate the estimation (quantitative tests such as the